Ride horses born on the ranch & bred to keep you safe and happy

 By 1806, when the Lewis and Clark Expedition met the Nez Perce, Meriwether Lewis was moved to write about the excellent quality of the tribe’s horses.

-Weight Limit: Our weight limit for riding is 250 pounds.
+Weight Limit: For the safety of our guests and horses, the weight limit is 225 pounds with a maximum BMI of 30.
+Pregnant women will not be allowed to ride.
 It is your client responsibility to provide your true and accurate weight.
 Pregnant women will not be allowed to ride.
 You must be physically able to mount your horse unassisted.